 |•||Bundling contributions and donor advised funds: Investors who otherwise take the standard deduction could consider “bundling” a number of years’ charitable contributions into a single year.
 Bundling can allow investors in that year to exceed the standard deduction, itemize their deductions, and receive a tax benefit for the bundled contributions.

-Investors considering “bundling” might not want to give five years’ of contributions to charities all at once.
+Investors considering “bundling” might not want to give the five years’ additional contributions to charities all at once.
 Rather, they prefer to continue their practice of choosing a charity each year to receive a $1000 donation.
 To meet this concern, the investor could establish a “donor advised fund” (DAF).
 Contributions to a DAF are deductible when made.
 However, the DAF is not required to distribute the proceeds to charities immediately.
 Instead, the DAF may dole out the funds in succeeding years to such charities in such amounts as the investor instructs at that time.
 (Of course, the investor does not receive a second deduction when the DAF distributes the funds.)
 To obtain an additional tax benefit, the investor could contribute appreciated assets to the DAF and avoid the recognition of capital gain.

 Investors who claimed the standard deduction on their 2018 return should consider “bundling” a number of years’ charitable contributions in 2019.
 Investors who do this might consider establishing a donor advised fund to receive and later distribute the contributions.